adpu/amd/trunk/README.txt

 Tags: meta description,title tag,seo,custom field, custom fields, meta descriptions, meta title, metatitle,title Requires at least: 3.0.1
 Tested up to: 4.75
-Stable tag: 1.02
+Stable tag: 1.01
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Amd is a simple wordpress plugin that add meta description and title tag fields inside post and page editor.
+Amd is a simple wordpress plugin that adds meta description and title tag fields inside post and page editor.
 These fields have a character count tool that show if your text exceeds the optimal length.

 == Installation ==